What are you looking for in a query letter?

 Did you catch I didn’t mention this yet?
 Well, here’s the thing.
 Sometimes including comp titles can be problematic, especially those of you that are a part of one or multiple marginalized groups.
 The publishing industry is changing—for the better—but until it becomes more diverse, you might have a hard time finding comp titles that won’t sound like:

 The Black Goonies meets the Black Newspaper Club.
 Or, The queer retelling of Cinderella with a touch of Romeo & Juliet, etc.

 Well, this is a little overview of what I’m looking for in a query letter.
-I feel like most of the information provided is universal, but please remember, us agents are human, and therefore, our taste and guidelines may differ.
+I feel like most of the information provided is universal, but please remember, we agents are human, and therefore, our tastes and guidelines may differ.
 But either way, I hope this helps you on your querying journey.
 Whether querying me or someone else, I wish you the best of luck!